MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-performance.md

 Limitations in performance collection with VM insights:

-* Available memory isn't available in all Linux versions, including Red Hat Linux (RHEL) 6 and CentOS 6.
-It will be available in Linux versions that use [kernel version 3.14](http://www.man7.org/linux/man-pages/man1/free.1.html) or higher.
+* Available memory isn't available in all Linux versions, including Red Hat Enterprise Linux (RHEL) 6 and CentOS 6.
+It's available in Linux versions that use [kernel version 3.14](http://www.man7.org/linux/man-pages/man1/free.1.html) or higher.
 It might be available in some kernel versions between 3.0 and 3.14.
 * Metrics are only available for data disks on Linux virtual machines that use XFS filesystem or EXT filesystem family (EXT2, EXT3, EXT4).
 * Collecting performance metrics from network shared drives is unsupported.